Renita1206/SQL-101/README.md

 Introduction to Sql

 This repository aims to give a brief introduction to SQL commands with syntax and examples.
 An artworks database is used and the commands to create the same are available <a href="https://github.com/Renita1206/SQL-101/edit/main/README.md#insert">here</a>.
 The database consists of two simple tables - paintings and artist.
 Paintings table consists of information pertaining to a particular painting like artist name, painting name, and year.
 Artist table provides details of the artist such as name and nationality.

+### Index:
+- <a href="https://github.com/Renita1206/SQL-101#create-tables"> Create Tables </a>
+- <a href="https://github.com/Renita1206/SQL-101#alter-table"> Alter Tables </a>
+- <a href="https://github.com/Renita1206/SQL-101#insert"> Insert </a>
+- <a href="https://github.com/Renita1206/SQL-101#update"> Update </a>
+- <a href="https://github.com/Renita1206/SQL-101#delete"> Delete </a>
+- <a href="https://github.com/Renita1206/SQL-101#select"> Select </a>
+- <a href="https://github.com/Renita1206/SQL-101#set-operations"> Set Operations </a>
+- <a href="https://github.com/Renita1206/SQL-101#aggregate-operations"> Aggregate Operations </a>
+- <a href="https://github.com/Renita1206/SQL-101#join"> Join </a>
+- <a href="https://github.com/Renita1206/SQL-101#view"> View </a>
+- <a href="https://github.com/Renita1206/SQL-101#some-other-commands"> Other </a>

+ ### Setting Up Database
 - view available databases
 ```
 show databases;